-Two years ago I went home, taking Kay’s ashes with me.
-Helped by friends back home, we made the trip thought the breathtaking mountains, carpeted in the distinctive red foliage of msasa trees.
+A few years after Kay died, I went home, taking her ashes with me.
+Helped by friends back in Zim, we made the trip thought the breathtaking mountains, carpeted in the distinctive red foliage of msasa trees.
 These mountains have a special place in my heart from times I spent there during childhood, and for Kay too – she had lived here for many years.
 In fact she and her husband had donated a bell to the chapel, which had originally came from a boat he’d owned that had been used during the famous Dunkirk evacuations of the Second World War.

 After bumping and grinding over a rock-strewn dirt track in a four wheel drive, we eventually came to St Catherine’s.
 There was no one there except for a groundsman who let us in.
 I was both astounded and moved to discover, after all that Zimbabwe has been through over the past decades, that the bell still hangs over the entrance to the cemetery.